Music Therapy Sessions

 Stock Image: Wes Hicks

-A music therapy session molds and shifts depending on the person or people I am working alongside - however, several approaches to our work could include:
+A music therapy session molds and shifts depending on the person or people I am working alongside - however, several approaches to our work could include the four main modalities of music therapy:

 songwriting